Anello-Photonics/docs-A1/docs/communication_messaging.rst

 +--------+-------------+--------------------------------------------------------------------------+

 .. note::
-   PX4 uses fields 1 through 9 and field 11 from this sentence.
+   Maritime INS uses fields 1 through 9 and field 11 from this sentence.

 **GPS Quality Indicator**